IvarMartens/Final-Project---Chess-game-recognition/README.md

 The training set consists of images from multiple angles in multiple lighting conditions.
 The chessboard used is: https://www.bol.com/nl/nl/p/sincer-magnetisch-schaakset/9300000169267633/?s2a=&bltgh=gP9quxkqp-zszO3Jx3dGSg.2_35_36.37.FeatureOptionButton#productTitle.

 ### Corner dataset
-The annotated data set for the corners can be accesed via the following link: https://universe.roboflow.com/uni-d5gj3/chess-corner-points
+The annotated data set for the corners can be accesed via the following link: https://universe.roboflow.com/uni-d5gj3/chess-corner-points or via the button below.

 <a href="https://universe.roboflow.com/uni-d5gj3/chess-corner-points">
     <img src="https://app.roboflow.com/images/download-dataset-badge.svg"></img>
 </a>

 ### Pieces dataset
-The annotated data set for the chess pieces can be accesed via the following link: https://universe.roboflow.com/uni-d5gj3/chess-piece-normal
+The annotated data set for the chess pieces can be accesed via the following link: https://universe.roboflow.com/uni-d5gj3/chess-piece-normal or via the button below.

 <a href="https://universe.roboflow.com/uni-d5gj3/chess-piece-normal">
     <img src="https://app.roboflow.com/images/download-dataset-badge.svg"></img>